July 31, 2015

 The cover to the first edition of the book.

-The book was about young Kansas girl named Dorothy Gale who is swept away with her dog Toto to the magical Land of Oz by a cyclone.
-Her house landed on and killed the evil Wicked Witch of the East, freeing the Munchkin people from her rule.
+The book was about a young Kansas farmgirl named Dorothy Gale who was swept away in a tornado with her dog, Toto, to the magical Land of Oz.
+Her house landed on and killed the evil Wicked Witch of the East, freeing the Munchkin people—diminutive inhabitants of Oz adorned from head-to-toe in blue, their favorite color—from her rule.
 The Good Witch of the North gave Dorothy the Wicked Witch’s Silver Shoes and sent her to the Emerald City so that the powerful Wizard of Oz could send her home.
-Along the way on the Yellow Brick Road, she met, befriended and was joined on her journey by the Scarecrow, who wants a brain, Tin Woodman, who wants a heart, and the Cowardly Lion, who wants courage.
-The Wizard agreed to give them what they wanted in exchange for freeing the Winkies from the rule of the Wicked Witch of the West.
-After doing so, they learn the Wizard was actually an ordinary man from Nebraska who was stranded in Oz when his hot air balloon was blown off course.
-The Wizard grants their wishes, but Dorothy ended up stranded once more and enlisted the aid of Glinda, the Good Witch of the South who revealed the Silver Shoes had the power to send Dorothy home.
-So, Dorothy returned home, the Woodman became king of the Winkies, the Lion king of a forest he rescued from a giant spider, and Scarecrow ruler of the Emerald City.
+While following the Yellow Brick Road, Dorothy met, befriended and was joined on her journey by the Scarecrow, who wanted a brain, Tin Woodman, who wanted a heart, and the Cowardly Lion, who wanted courage.
+The Wizard agreed to give them what they wanted in exchange for freeing the Winkies—expert tin-smiths who loved the color yellow—from the rule of the Wicked Witch of the West.
+After doing so, they learned that the Wizard was actually an ordinary man from Nebraska who was stranded in Oz when his hot air balloon was blown off course.
+The Wizard granted Dorothy’s friends their wishes, but Dorothy was still stuck until Glinda, the Good Witch of the South, revealed that the Silver Shoes had the power to send Dorothy home.
+The novel ended with Dorothy finally returning home; the Woodman becoming king of the Winkies; the Lion king of a forest he rescued from a giant spider; and Scarecrow the new ruler of the Emerald City.

 The final Thompson book.

-Baum had never planned beyond the first book.
-By popular demand, he ended up writing 13 sequels to the story; almost annually until his death in 1919.
-Ruth Plumly Thompson was named Baum’s successor by the publisher and she wrote 21 more sequels that were released every Christmas until 1939 before she left and others came in.
+Publisher George Hill didn’t have much faith in the book and had given a skeptical prediction of selling around 250,000 copies; although he initially only produced 10,000.
+He only agreed to publish it at all when Fred R. Hamlin, manager of the Chicago Grand Opera House, agreed to turn the book into a musical stage play for publicity.
+The book ended up becoming a phenomenon, selling out that initial print run and every printing afterward, and the musical, which opened in 1902, did just as well.
+Baum had never planned beyond the first book, but by popular demand he ended up writing 13 sequels and 6 short stories until his death in 1919.
+Ruth Plumly Thompson was named Baum’s successor by the publisher, and she wrote 21 more sequels that were released every Christmas until she left the series in 1939 and was replaced by various other authors.
 As the books remained popular, they were translated into many other forms of media from radio plays to films, both live and animated.
 The most famous adaptation of Baum’s work came with 1939’s The Wizard of Oz by Metro-Goldwyn-Mayer.

 The musical film was directed by Victor Fleming with music written by Yip Harburg and composed by Harold Arlen.
 It starred Judy Garland as Dorothy, Billie Burke as Glinda, Ray Bolger as Scarecrow, Jack Haley as Tin Man, Bert Lahr as the Lion, Frank Morgan as the Wizard, and Margaret Hamilton as the Wicked Witch of the West.
 While the most faithful adaptation at that point, the film strayed from the original book by combining, condensing or omitting several elements.
-Glinda’s character was merged with the Good Witch of the North and the Queen of the Field Mice.
+Glinda’s character was merged with the Good Witch of the North, appearing at both the beginning and end of the story.
 Many of Dorothy’s side adventures were eliminated, with the focus placed on her meeting her friends and journeying to the Emerald City.
-The Wicked Witch’s role was enlarged to become a looming threat whereas she only appeared in one chapter of the book.
+The Wicked Witch’s role was enlarged to become a looming threat, whereas she only appeared in one chapter of the book.
 Dorothy’s Silver Shoes were changed to Ruby Slippers in order to take full advantage of the Technicolor process used during all the Oz scenes of the film (the Kansas scenes were shot in a sepia tone, later made pure black and white).
 Dorothy herself was also older than the book depicted.

 1949 re-release poster.

 The film, while critically acclaimed, was actually a financial loss for MGM in relation to its budget until its re-release in 1949, where it made an additional $1.5 million.
 It went on to become one of the first movies MGM/CBS Home Video released on VHS and Betamax in 1980, as well as the basis for several other Oz adaptations.
-One of those, to commemorate the film’s 50th anniversary, was an animated series adapted by Cliff Ruby and Elana Lesser and produced by DiC Entertainment and Turner Entertainment.
+One of those, to commemorate the film’s 50th anniversary, was an animated series produced by DiC Entertainment and Turner Entertainment.

 Scarecrow, Lion, Dorothy, Toto and Tin Man.

-The series depicted Dorothy (Liz Georges) and Toto (Frank Welker) returning to Oz by using the Ruby Slippers that appeared on her doorstep.
-They were sent by Glinda (B.J.
-Ward) to recruit Dorothy in helping Oz rid itself of the Wicked Witch of the West (Tress MacNeille), who was revived by the evil winged monkeys.
-The Wizard (Alan Oppenheimer) was trapped on his balloon that was constantly blown around by a magical wind.
-Reunited with the Scarecrow (David Lodge), Tin Man (Hal Rayle) and the Lion (Charlie Adler), Dorothy and her friends set out to find a way to free Oz from the Wicked Witch once and for all and rescue the Wizard.
+Titled simply The Wizard of Oz, the series saw Dorothy (Liz Georges) and Toto (Frank Welker) returning to Oz by using the Ruby Slippers after they appeared on her doorstep, reciting the reverse of her famous line: “There’s no place like Oz.”
+The slippers were sent by Glinda (B.J.
+Ward) to recruit Dorothy to help Oz rid itself of the Wicked Witch of the West (Tress MacNeille), who was revived by her minions, the evil winged monkeys, and conquered the Emerald City; stealing her friends’ gifts.
+Reunited with the Scarecrow (David Lodge), Tin Man (Hal Rayle) and the Lion (Charlie Adler), Dorothy and her friends set out to find a way to free Oz from the Wicked Witch once and for all and rescue the Wizard (Alan Oppenheimer), who was trapped on his balloon and constantly being blown around by a magical wind created by the Witch.

 Hyena captures the friends.